‘I were on a ship called the Oriental. Bugger of a

 Martha's story already reads like pure fiction, it's so remarkable and so full of secrets and drama.
 Nelson-based Alexandra has had a long fascination with the story.
 But, as she tells Lynn Freeman, it wasn't until she started researching her ancestor that she uncovered quite how much Martha had effectively re-invented herself.

-Interview with Ruth Todd on Bookenz, Plains FM, Canterbury, on 24 January 2017 (Lewisville interview starts at 13.53)
+Interview with Ruth Todd on Bookenz.
+Lewisville interview starts at 13.53.

 “From the first page I was drawn into 1815 Warwickshire and the story of Martha and her family.
 Their tale of ambition and loss still resonates today as this debut novel is based on the author's own family history.
 But this is no dry historical saga; it's a beautifully written story that is peopled with compelling characters whom I couldn't help but feel compassion toward even as they made sometimes unsympathetic choices.
 We follow family members in Warwickshire and London, through the Australian penal colony and gold rush, and as some emigrate to Wellington, New Zealand.
 I found the story gripping as I wondered when the carefully crafted lies would begin to unravel.
 It isn't often I awake in the middle of the night to finish a book, but I just had to know what happened next.”